 Are your processes supporting or hindering your success?

 In our work leading many organizations through the transformative process of becoming truly data-driven organizations, we have found that it is process, not technology, that is the critical driver of success in this transformation.
 Well-designed processes embed a data mindset into the daily life of an organization – and this fully embedded approach ensures that an organization’s theory of change is supported and driven by correct, timely, and actionable information.
-However, there are few tools available to help organizations design efficient data processes – so we came up with one!
+However, there are few tools available to help organizations evaluate their data processes – so we came up with one!
 With our client, Community Connections for Youth (CCFY), we’ll demonstrate our approach for process design.
 You will see how a data strategy driven by process led to increased collaboration among program and operational departments, more engaged front-line staff, and more meaningful data outputs.
 This is what it truly means to be data-driven; we will show you how to get there.

 Session Type60 minute session